kurierjs/kurier/README.md

 ### Running multiple operations

-JSONAPI-TS supports a _bulk_ mode that allows the execution of a list of operations in a single request.
+Kurier supports a _bulk_ mode that allows the execution of a list of operations in a single request.
 This mode is exposed differently according to the transport layer (see the next section for more details on this).

 A bulk request payload is essentially a wrapper around a list of operations: